bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials3b.md

 nothing #hide
 ```

-For computing periodic orbits, we will need a Sparse representation of the Jacobian:
+We use a sparse representation of the Jacobian:

 ```@example TUTBRUmanual
 function Jbru_sp(x, p)